frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

     7:      4       5       0.259808        3
     8:      6       7       15.5019 5

+This output will be visible on server side.
 It displays the dendrogram on the trained model which is currently present on the server.
 Using the dendrogram, the desired number of clusters may be found.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.